web2solutions/challenges-problems-solving/README.md

 ##### Linear search `worst case` ->  **desired number in the end of array**

+Used When linear search #1 is on worst case if element Found at last  O(n) to O(1) if element Not found O(n) to O(n/2)

+**Solution**

 Start on 0 index AND n-1 index (end)

 Make a comparison with both

-Go to next left and right numbers until you find the number or left <= right Used When linear search #1 is on worst case if element Found at last  O(n) to O(1) if element Not found O(n) to O(n/2)
+Go to next left and right numbers until you find the number or left <= right

 ```javascript
 const arr = []